 The 2000 did a better job on this, but the rear touchpad was still glossy.
 I understand the screen digitizer, but the rear pad doesn't have to be.
 No-one likes fingerprints.

 I wouldn't call this a con, in fact I don't find cameras on a game console that helpful at all, but the Vita has one (and some games make good use of it).
-Here's an example photo, I'll update it to something better when I have better photos to share (keep in mind I exported it to a .gif file for my blog.
-See the original file HERE:
+Here's a few example photos I took in a nearby forest:

 I almost forgot to mention this!
 Sony sold special proprietary memory cards for the Vita & they cost a fortune!
 I found a 64 GB card from a nice man who charged me $85 (CAD) for it, and that's considered a *good deal* for these things!
 Of course you can install custom firmware and buy a MicroSD adapter, but that means you'll have to fiddle with the software.
 I'm a software fiddler by profession so when the day is over, all I want to do is play a video game, not debug *more* crap!
 The Vita 3000 needs MicroSD support, not proprietary cards.